nemo-protocol/nemo-go-sdk-docs/docs/PoolInformation.md

 ### Usage Tips

 1. **APY Calculation Notes**
-    - Returned APY values are multiplied by 100
+    - The returned APY values represent the percentage in integer form.
-    - Divide by 100 to get actual percentage
+    - To obtain the actual percentage, divide the returned value by 100.
-    - Example: returned value "1000" → actual APY 10%
+    - Example: If the returned value is "100", it represents an actual APY of 100%, which means you need to divide by 100 to get the true decimal value of 1.

 2. **Query Recommendations**
     - Recommended to query hourly for latest APY